oSoc19/cycling-up-backend/README.rst

     │   │   └── ...
     │   ├── fetch_mobigis           # Scripts for populating data/mobigis directory.
     │   │   └── ...
-    │   └── __init__.py             # Runs all required scripts for populating the data/ direcory properly.
+    │   └── __init__.py             # Runs all required scripts for populating the data/ directory properly.
     └── ...